Note: The samples shown below are not intended as a definitive list of phishing emails in circulation at Queen's.

 © Queen's University

-Finally, this third email is an example of "spear phishing", or an email that is targeted at a specific group of people.
+Finally, this email is another example of "spear phishing" - an email targeted to a specific group.
 In this case, it emulates a real email that has been circulated by an ITServices staff member, except that the link to the password change tool has been altered to point to a non-Queen's URL, and the telephone number for the IT Support Centre has been altered by one digit.

 This is a warning about a message sent to a number of people at Queen's with the subject "UPGRADE YOUR ACCOUNT".